fairlearn/fairlearn/docs/user_guide/mitigation.rst

 What it does
 ^^^^^^^^^^^^^^
-:class:`RejectOptionClassifier` is a postprocessing technique that is based on the intuitive hypothesis that wrong decisions are more likely to be made close to the decision boundary.
+:class:`RejectOptionClassifier` is a postprocessing technique that is based on the intuitive hypothesis that biased decisions are more likely to be made close to the decision boundary.
 Translating this hypothesis to a relatable context: a decision you have made is more likely to be wrong if you are not very certain that this decision is the correct one.
-:class:`RejectOptionClassifier` splits all predictions into two groups: predictions made with sufficient certainty, and predictions made with insuffiecient certainty.
+Therefore, :class:`RejectOptionClassifier` splits all predictions into two categories: predictions made with sufficient certainty, and predictions made with insufficient certainty.
 The latter category is also called the **critical region**.
+It is hypothesized that in this area of low certainty, one group will, unfairly, be selected more often than another group (in our hospital example, this refers to being selected for the primary care program (=receive label 1)).
-Inside the critical region all instances from the deprived group receive the desirable label, while all instances from the favored group receive the undesirable label.
-Because of this split, the sensitive feature is expected to be binary.
+:class:`RejectOptionClassifier` tries to counter this by labeling all instances inside the critical region based on the group to which they belong.
+All instances from the group hypothesized to be selected less (set with the parameter :code:`group_to_upselect`) will be selected, whilst all instances from the other group (set with the parameter :code:`group_to_downselect`) will not be selected.
+Outside the critical region, the result of the classification remains unchanged.
+Because of this split into two groups, the sensitive feature is expected to be binary.

-| **Their way**
-| The size of the critical region is regulated by the parameter :code:`theta` (0.5 < :code:`theta`
-  < 1); it contains all instances that satisfy the constraint:
-  :math:`\max\{p(Y=1|X), 1 - p(Y=1|X)\} \leq` :code:`theta`.

-| **My way**
-| The size of the critical region is regulated by the parameter :code:`theta` (0 < :code:`theta`
-   < 0.5); it contains all instances that have a probability to get 1 in the range [0.5 -
+The size of the critical region is regulated by the parameter :code:`critical_width` (0 <= :code:`critical_width` <= 1); it contains all instances that have a probability to get 1 in the range [0.5 - :code:`critical_width`/2, 0.5 + :code:`critical_width`/2].
-   :code:`theta`, 0.5 + :code:`theta`].

 Why use it
 ^^^^^^^^^^